krahets/hello-algo/en/docs/chapter_graph/graph.md

 <p align="center"> Figure 9-1 &nbsp; Relationship between linked lists, trees, and graphs </p>

-## 9.1.1 &nbsp; Common types of graphs
+## 9.1.1 &nbsp; Common types and terminologies of graphs

-Based on whether edges have direction, graphs can be divided into <u>undirected graphs</u> and <u>directed graphs</u>, as shown in Figure 9-2.
+Graphs can be divided into  <u>undirected graphs</u> and <u>directed graphs</u> depending on whether edges have direction, as shown in Figure 9-2.

-- In undirected graphs, edges represent a "bidirectional" connection between two vertices, for example, the "friendship" in WeChat or QQ.
+- In undirected graphs, edges represent a "bidirectional" connection between two vertices, for example, the "friends" in Facebook.
-- In directed graphs, edges have directionality, that is, the edges $A \rightarrow B$ and $A \leftarrow B$ are independent of each other, for example, the "follow" and "be followed" relationship on Weibo or TikTok.
+- In directed graphs, edges have directionality, that is, the edges $A \rightarrow B$ and $A \leftarrow B$ are independent of each other.
+For example, the "follow" and "followed" relationship on Instagram or TikTok.

 ![Directed and undirected graphs](graph.assets/directed_graph.png){ class="animation-figure" }

 <p align="center"> Figure 9-2 &nbsp; Directed and undirected graphs </p>

-Based on whether all vertices are connected, graphs can be divided into <u>connected graphs</u> and <u>disconnected graphs</u>, as shown in Figure 9-3.
+Depending on whether all vertices are connected, graphs can be divided into <u>connected graphs</u> and <u>disconnected graphs</u>, as shown in Figure 9-3.

-- For connected graphs, it is possible to reach any other vertex starting from a certain vertex.
+- For connected graphs, it is possible to reach any other vertex starting from an arbitrary vertex.
-- For disconnected graphs, there is at least one vertex that cannot be reached from a certain starting vertex.
+- For disconnected graphs, there is at least one vertex that cannot be reached from an arbitrary starting vertex.

 ![Connected and disconnected graphs](graph.assets/connected_graph.png){ class="animation-figure" }

 <p align="center"> Figure 9-3 &nbsp; Connected and disconnected graphs </p>

 We can also add a weight variable to edges, resulting in <u>weighted graphs</u> as shown in Figure 9-4.
-For example, in mobile games like "Honor of Kings", the system calculates the "closeness" between players based on shared gaming time, and this closeness network can be represented with a weighted graph.
+For example, in Instagram, the system sorts your follower and following list by the level of interaction between you and other users (likes, views, comments, etc.).
+Such an interaction network can be represented by a weighted graph.

 ![Weighted and unweighted graphs](graph.assets/weighted_graph.png){ class="animation-figure" }